zeek/zeek/script-reference/statements.rst

         }

-.. bro:keyword:: if
+.. zeek:keyword:: if

-    Evaluates a given expression, which must yield a :bro:type:`bool` value.
+    Evaluates a given expression, which must yield a :zeek:type:`bool` value.
     If true, then a specified statement is executed.
 If false, then the statement is not executed.
 Example::